HussainSyed268/DSA-HackerRank/Day-4/Insert-Node-Doubly-Linked.md

 **Output Format**

-Print the elements of the doubly linked list after inserting the node in sorted order.
+Return the head of the doubly linked list after inserting the node in sorted order.

 **Example**